openwebdocs/owd-website/content/posts/writing-day-wtd-portland-2022.md

 tags: ["doc sprints"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "Open Web Docs hosted a session at the Writing Day during the Portland 2022 edition of the Write the Docs conference."
 ---

 Open Web Docs hosted a session at the [Writing Day](https://www.writethedocs.org/conf/portland/2022/writing-day/) during the [Portland 2022 edition of the Write the Docs conference](https://www.writethedocs.org/conf/portland/2022/).
 In this post we'll talk about what we worked on and how it went.